Parameter Estimation for the Complex Fractional Ornstein-Uhlenbeck Processes with Hurst parameter H \in (0, 1/2): The statistical inference of the two-dimensional fractional Ornstein-Ulenbeck process with Hurst parameter

 Next, we will prove \eqref{zt.lim}.
 It is clear that $ Z_t=Y_t- e^{-\gamma t} Y_0$.
-By the ergodic property of the process $Y$ and the Cauchy-Schwarz inequality, we can compute where the last line is from It\^o's isometry and Lemma~\ref{lm4-1}. \end{proof}
+By the ergodic property of the process $Y$ and the Cauchy-Schwarz inequality, we can compute where the last line can be obtained from It\^o's isometry and Lemma~\ref{lm4-1}. \end{proof}

+In the following proposition, we will study the limiting behavior of the complex (1, 1) Wiener-It\^o integral process $X_t$ given by \eqref{e.def-X}.

 \begin{proposition} Let the process $X_T$ be defined by \eqref{e.def-X}.
 When $H\in (\frac14,\frac12)$, the Wiener chaos process $\set{\frac{X_T}{T},\,T>0}$ converges to zero almost surely as $T\to\infty$. \end{proposition} \begin{proof} The proof is similar to the case of $H\in[\frac12, \frac34)$ (see \cite{chw}).
 For the reader's convenience, we sketch the proof here.